Razer Wants To Build the Best Linux Laptop, And It Needs Your Help

 I think it also exists for the other keyboard types they sell.

 Why do they need help?
-(Score:3, Insightful)
+(Score:5, Insightful)

 Are they going to pay me?
 What on Earth is so hard about putting together a Linux laptop?
 Thinkpads have been doing it for a decade.